 Dave is stepping down as Tree Warden Network Coordinator for Wirral, but is still around to help with training and supporting all those who'd like to pick up the various tasks which need to be undertaken.

 We're still working with other partners in the Wirral Initiative on Trees to monitor and improve the Strategy for Trees, Hedgerows and Woodlands for Wirral, to shape policy for the Metropolitan Borough of Wirral

 we're preparing a massive citizen-science project to record (and help preserve) our local trees

-We hope the autumn will bring more Apple Days and Autumn Walks in the Woods
+We have some more Apple Days and Autumn Walks in the Woods - watch out on Facebook.